dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-steps-1proposal.md

 dfx canister call $CANISTER_ID revoke_permission '(record {of_principal = principal "<developer principal"; permission = variant { Commit;};})'
 ```

-If any other canisters in the dapp contain custom access control, these permission lists should also be prepared for decentralization.

 ### 2. Dapp developers choose the initial parameters of the SNS for a dapp.

 Typically, dapp developers choose initial parameters that will be used in subsequent proposals.